kariagepompadour/SOUND-TERRARIUM/README.md

 The terrain is not random --- it comes from sound.

-The sky is not a looping animation --- it follows time and weather.
+The sky is not a looping animation --- it reflects the present moment of the selected city.

 The tilt is not a meter --- it changes the world the runner lives in.